zcrayman/tut-data/README.md

 ## What you'll build

 Yummy Noodle Bar is going global.
 As part of its planned expansion, it needs to be able to store and update its Menu, and store Orders in the appropriate database(s).

-You will extend Yumm Noodle Bar's internal application to store Menu data in MongoDB, Order data in a Relational Database and track the Status of an Order using Gemfire.
+You will extend Yummmy Noodle Bar's internal application to store Menu data in MongoDB, Order data in a Relational Database and track the Status of an Order using Gemfire.

 ![Yummy Noodle Bar](images/yummynoodle.jpg)